sagemath/sagewiki_to_gh-2022-10-10/days14/projects.md

 == Create an interface from Macaulay2 to Sage ==

 Make it possible to use Sage *from* Macaulay2.
+See http://trac.sagemath.org/sage_trac/ticket/5475 for something maybe useful.

 == Improve robustness of the Sage/Macaulay2 ==